 At a hearing on August 1, 2014, the case was adjourned at the request of IEMR's counsel.
-The suit currently remains adjourned and the Company is vigorously defending this suit.
+The suit has been scheduled to be heard January 27 and 28 2015, The company has made all interest payments, and insists that the debentures are in good standing, and the Company is vigorously defending this suit.